 Terminating a marriage is an extremely emotional experience.
-Phyllis G. Bossin & Associates, A Legal Professional Association, can guide clients through the process to help achieve the right outcome.
+Phyllis G. Bossin Co., L.P.A., can guide clients through the process to help achieve the right outcome.

 How does the divorce process start?
 A divorce is initiated when one party files a complaint for divorce with the court.
 In Ohio, the complaint must contain the grounds for divorce.
 Incompatibility and gross neglect of duty are common grounds, although incompatibility is only available if it is not denied by the other party.
 If the parties have been living separate and apart for a period of more than one year without cohabitation, they can assert that as a no-fault ground —

 Ohio Revised Code § 3105.01.
 Because fault usually has no impact in a divorce proceeding in Ohio (outside of a few extreme exceptions), most divorces are granted on the grounds of incompatibility, with little evidence needed to establish why a divorce is being sought.

 Once a complaint for divorce and the required accompanying paperwork has been filed, the other party will respond with an answer and counterclaim.
 The answer and counterclaim will usually contain grounds, similar to the complaint, and must be filed within 28 days of successful service of the complaint.

 Who can file for divorce and where?
 In order to file for divorce in Ohio, a party must have been a resident for six months immediately preceding the filing —